-There are many Ayurvedic herbs and spices known for their rejuvenation and aphrodisiac effects that can kick things up a notch for Valentine's day.
-Outside of proprietary blends, Ayurveda has simple spice suggestions that are easy to find and taste delicious.
-Nutmeg, clove, cardamom, and ginger are common in most pantries and mixed together as a “chai” is an easy and enjoyable way to enhance libido.
+There are many Ayurvedic herbs and spices known for their rejuvenating and aphrodisiac effects, which can kick things up a notch for Valentine’s day.
+In addition to proprietary blends, there are many Ayurvedic recipes for spicing up your love life that use ingredients that are easy to find and taste delicious.
+Nutmeg, clove, cardamom, and ginger are found in most pantries and, when mixed together as a “chai,” serve as an easy and enjoyable way to enhance libido.

-Nutmeg is known in Ayurveda as “Women’s Viagra”.
-This almost overpowering aromatic spice is warming and pacifies Vata and Kapha and increases Pitta.
-It supports blood flow and circulation.
-Clove enhances attraction and boosts overall libido.
-It has been used in India and in many other parts of Asia for many centuries.
-Cardamon is a Tridoshic spice and balances energy and blood flow.
-It has a very sweet taste, providing energy and vigor.
-Ginger has an overall warming effect on the body, it boost circulation, helps to pacify Vata and Kapha and increases Pitta.
+Nutmeg is known in Ayurveda as “women’s Viagra.”
+This almost overpowering aromatic spice warms the body, pacifies vataand kapha, and increases pitta, and stimulates circulation.
+These effects can also be achieved with ginger.
+Clove ignites attraction and boosts libido.
+It has been used as an aphrodisiac in India and other parts of Asia for many centuries.
+Cardamom is a tridoshic spice that balances the three fundamental energies and promotes healthy blood flow.
+Its super-sweet taste enhances energy and vigor.

-These two herbs combined with the suggested Ayurvedic spices are a natural way to build vitality, energy and vigor for both sexes.
-Enjoy this aromatic and delicious recipe to spice things up a bit.
-Or use it regularly to maintain overall health and vitality in everyday life.
+These two herbs combined with the suggested Ayurvedic spices offer a natural approach to maximizing vitality, energy, and vigor for both sexes.
+Enjoy this aromatic and delicious recipe to prime your libido for a romantic occasion.
+Or use it regularly to maintain overall health and vibrancy in everyday life.

 Mix & Store